All Episodes

 We need to regulate you back essentially to surf level to say we're going to set a limit on the size of house you can have and the size of car you can have and how many plies you can have in your toilet paper on the grounds of saving the environment.

-That was the Prince of Wales his big thing.
+That was the Prince of Wales, his big thing.

-And so we need to reduce the Prince of Wales tells his subjects we need uh to reduce consumerism, we need to reduce the way we live we need to reduce our standard of living and then he gets into his limo and he's driven to his other palace.
+And so we need to reduce, the Prince of Wales tells his subjects, we need to reduce consumerism, we need to reduce the way we live, we need to reduce our standard of living.

-Meanwhile over here Al Gore does the same thing.
+Meanwhile, over here, Al Gore does the same thing.

 Al Gore lives in this place that's lit up like a Christmas tree in Tennessee, but he thinks you should be beating your clothes with the native women on the rocks down by the river.